 Cajun food is often thought of as "country" cooking, where Creole tends to be more elegant and sophisticated, sometimes referred to as "city" cuisine.
-However, the two are very similar and both rely on signature blends of spices.
+However, the two are very similar and both rely on signature spice blends.

 Cajun Spice Mix: A classic Cajun seasoning mix is the spicier of the two.
 It can be used on almost any meat and to flavor a variety of soups and sauces.
 One batch will last you quite a while and with 12 different spices, your food will be anything but bland.

 Creole Spice Blend Mix: A classic Creole spice blend uses just eight spices.
-It's slightly milder because it skips the extra chili powder common in Cajun seasonings.
+This signature spice blend is slightly milder because it skips the extra chili powder common in Cajun seasonings.
 This blend can also be used to season any type of meat and many soups, sauces, and side dishes, such as rice.

 04 of 10